nilforooshan/nilforooshan.github.io/cv.md

 ## Teaching Experience

+* Supervising a visiting PhD student to the Department of Mathematics and Statistics, University of Otago, from 1 August to 30 October, 2018.
 * Teaching some lectures of the postgraduate course in Quantitative Genetics, held at the University of Otago, Dunedin, New Zealand, July – October, 2018.
 * Teaching some lectures of the postgraduate course in Quantitative Genetics, held at the University of Otago, Dunedin, New Zealand, July – October, 2017.
 * Teaching R programming, and giving several other talks in the University of Chapingo, Texcoco, Mexico, April 2015.